sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_kernel_synchronization.md

 The "test and set" operaton must be don in an atomic operaton, so only one thread can obtain the lock, evein if several are spinning in a given time.

 Spinlocks are build on top of hardware-specific atomic instructions.
 The actual implemetation, thus, changes for every processor architecture.

+## Semaphores

+Semaphores in Linux are like sleeping locks.

+#### What happens when the semaphore lock is unavailable?

+The semaphore places the task onto a wait queue and puts the task to sleep.

+The processor is then free to execute other code.

+#### What happens after the semaphore becomes available?

+One of the tasks on the wait queue is awakened so that it can then acquire the semaphore.